and where to get it

 Of course, there are other excellent freeware programs that you will probably want on your computer (as well as paid software), depending upon how you use it.

 Get Another Opinion If you want more options or another opinion about free software (besides mine) simply enter "software for a new PC" (without the quotes) into an internet search box and you will have more opinions than you ever thought you could want, or stomach.
-PC World Magazine, Toms Hardware, PC Gamer, Tech Radar all compete for your attention with suggestions about free stuff.
-I recommend either Google, Bing or Yahoo for any general internet search.
+PC Magazine, PC World Magazine, Toms Hardware, PC Gamer, and Tech Radar all compete for your attention with suggestions about free stuff.

 If you want more options or another opinion about free software (besides mine) simply enter "software for a new PC" (without the quotes) into an internet search box and you will have more opinions than you ever thought you could want, or stomach.
-PC World Magazine, Toms Hardware, PC Gamer, Tech Radar all compete for your attention with suggestions about free stuff.
-I recommend either Google, Bing or Yahoo for any general internet search.
+PC Magazine, PC World Magazine, Toms Hardware, PC Gamer, and Tech Radar all compete for your attention with suggestions about free stuff.